 Feel Good is the achingly particular comedy based on the life of the star and creator Mae Martin.
-It’s a volatile, emotional, and hilarious trip through a few weeks of Mae’s life.Continue reading “Review: Feel Good”
+It’s a volatile, emotional, and hilarious trip through a few weeks of Mae’s life.Continue reading “Review: Feel Good, season 1”

 Grace and Frankie tackled some of the realities of aging in hard-hitting ways in season 4, but the series still produced some wonderful laugh out loud moments without making fun of anyone.
 Grace and Frankie both survived the season with dignity intact.
 There are a couple of spoilers ahead, but nothing big.
 Continue reading “Review: Grace and Frankie, Season 4”

 Unbreakable Kimmy Schmidt season 2 has 13 short episodes of the same madcap buffoonery we saw in season 1.
 It does move the story along and show character growth and some hidden depths.
 You must dig through the comedy to find the message, however.

 There are spoilers ahead.
 Continue reading “Review: Unbreakable Kimmy Schmidt Season 2”